arg-tech/SERAPISU33_D3_Daas/README.md

 In the Amuletdata.txt there is a sequence of question-answer exchange between Amulet and the user which can be given as input (one-to-one) to the interface.

-The service can also be called via the url (in local execution):
+The service can also be called from code via calls to the url (in local execution):

 http://127.0.0.1:3000/move